Disclaimer: I own nothing from Percy Jackson and the Olympian series.

 "I wanna see!
 I wanna see!"
 Bianca ran up to the armchair and tried to climb up on Hades's lap.
 Maria chuckled and helped her up so that she was nestled up opposite Nico.
 Bianca clutched onto Hades's black suit for support as she looked at her cute baby brother.
 She made a funny face at him and he started laughing again.
 That made her smile gleefully.
 It was easy to see why she loved him so much.

-"Nico loves me," Bianca stated.
+"Nico loves me," Bianca declared.
 "I loves Nico.
-You loves him, Daddy?"
+You loves him, Papa?"

 Hades smiled at Bianca's use of grammar.
 "Yes, Bianca, I love Nico," he said.
 The good part was that he meant it.